 Ceres Policy Research advances youth and community well-being through research and strategic planning.
 We use a healing-informed approach to build alternatives to exclusionary school discipline and the juvenile justice system.
-Our work aims to end the over-punishment of young people due to race, gender identity, gender expression, and sexual orientation.
+Our work aims to end the over-punishment of young people due to race, immigration status, gender identity, gender expression, and sexual orientation.

 All of our research is primarily concerned with improving the well-being of youth and communities that are disproportionately impacted by exclusionary school discipline practices and the justice system.
 Our multi-system data analysis often begins with reduced suspensions, expulsions, and recidivism to measure success, However, we always aim to capture outcomes such as improvements in relationships with adults, relationships with peers, attachment to school, emerging identities as leaders, and connection to community history as more holistic measures of youth well-being,

 2003-2017 Barrios Unidos.
 Ceres has completed multiple projects with Barrios Unidos including two program evaluations and some contract monitoring.
 Most recently, Ceres is partnering with Barrios Unidos to develop a policy brief on the overrepresentation of Latinos in California.
 The Barrios Unidos evaluation packet was developed by Ceres and includes a wide range of youth well-being measures.